The mean number of 3-torsion elements in ray class groups of quadratic fields: Introduction

 \begin{thm} Fix a positive integer $c$ with $n$ distinct prime factors, and let $m$ denote the number of distinct primes $p \mid c$ that are congruent to $1 \bmod 3$.
 When quadratic fields are ordered by their absolute discriminant: \begin{enumerate} \item[{\rm (a)}] The average number of $3$-torsion elements in the ray class groups of conductor $c$ of real quadratic fields with discriminant coprime to $c$ is:

 \item[{\rm (b)}] The average number of $3$-torsion elements in the ray class groups of conductor $c$ of imaginary quadratic fields with discriminant coprime to $c$ is: \end{enumerate} \end{thm}

-The formulas in Theorem \ref{main} also imply that a positive proportion of quadratic fields have trivial $3$-torsion subgroups in their ray class groups for certain conductors $c$.
-Note that if $p$ is a prime congruent to $1 \bmod{3}$, then there are non-trivial $3$-torsion elements in the ray class group of $\bQ$ of conductor $p$, and so the size of the ray class group of any conductor divisible by $p$ of any quadratic field is strictly greater than $1$.
-(A similar statement is true for conductor $9$.)
-However, if $c$ is a product of a small enough number of primes all of which are not congruent to $1 \bmod 3$ and $9 \nmid c$, then we have the following corollary of Theorem \ref{main}, which says that there are infinitely many ray class groups of such conductor of quadratic fields with trivial $3$-torsion subgroup:
+More generally, we find that the mean size of the 3-torsion subgroup in ray class groups of conductor $c$ of quadratic fields defined by prescribing splitting conditions at a finite set of primes only depends on the specific primes $p$ dividing $c$ that are allowed to ramify in the family of quadratic fields and the number of primes $p \mid c$ that are required to remain unramified in the family (see Theorem \ref{maingen}).
+Such generalizations often shed light on the mass formulas that dictate class group asymptotics (see e.g.\ Theorem 3 of \cite{bv3}.
+We further expect Theorem \ref{maingen} to have concrete applications to questions surrounding the arithmetic properties of fundamental units (see e.g., \cite{Eisenstein,Stevenhagen})

-\begin{cor} \begin{itemize} \item[\rm (a)] If $c$ is a product of $1$ or $2$ distinct primes each congruent to $2 \bmod{3}$, then a positive proportion of real quadratic fields have trivial $3$-torsion subgroup in their ray class groups of conductor $c$.
-A positive proportion of real quadratic fields also have trivial 3-torsion subgroup in their ray class groups of conductor $3c$.
+The averages obtained in \cite{dh} implied that a positive proportion of real (respectively, imaginary) quadratic fields have class number indivisible by 3 when ordered by discriminant, and this result was slightly refined by Nakagawa-Horie \cite{nh} in order to prove that there are infinitely many hyperelliptic curves over $\bQ$ of a given genus with no integral points.
+In joint work with Bhargava, we prove the following (as a consequence of Corollary 4 in \cite{bv3}):

-\item[\rm (b)] If $p$ is a prime congruent to $2 \bmod{3}$, then over $50\%$ of real quadratic fields have trivial $3$-torsion subgroup in their ray class groups of conductor $p$.
-Additionally, over $50\%$ of real quadratic fields have trivial $3$-torsion subgroup in their ray class groups of conductor $3p$.
+\begin{thm}[Bhargava-Varma \cite{bv3}] Let $S_+ \cup S_0 \cup S_-$ be a disjoint union of finite sets of primes.
+There are infinitely many real (respectively, imaginary) quadratic fields $K$ with class number indivisible by $3$ such that $K$ is ramified at each prime of $S_0$, inert at each prime of $S_-$, and split at each prime of $S_+$. \end{thm} This result and its generalizations (see Wiles \cite{Wiles} in conjunction with Beckwith \cite{Beckwith}) have been utilized to imply unconditional versions of modularity lifting theorems in the residually reducible case as in Skinner-Wiles \cite{SkinnerWiles}.
+Furthermore, they are required in proving the nonvanishing of critical values of $L$-functions for positive proportions of quadratic twist families of elliptic curves with rational $p$-torsion points (see Vatsal \cite{vatsal}) and have applications to proving cases of the weak Goldfeld conjecture (see \cite{krizli}).

-\item[\rm (b)] If $c$ is equal to $3$ or a prime congruent to $2 \bmod{3}$, then a positive proportion of imaginary quadratic fields have trivial $3$-torsion subgroup in their ray class groups of conductor $c$. \end{itemize} \end{cor}
+In this article, we show that the mean values in Theorem \ref{main} also imply that a positive proportion of quadratic fields have trivial $3$-torsion subgroups in their ray class groups for certain conductors $c$, generalizing Theorem \ref{bv3}.